KTARIWassim/Real-time-intrinsic-USD-TND/README.md

 ## Academic context

-This project is the final deliverable for **FIN 460 – Dynamic Asset Pricing Theory** at Tunis Business School, under the supervision of **Dr. Eymen Errais**.

 The methodology draws on:
 - Kalman (1960) — optimal linear filtering under Gaussian noise
 - Ornstein & Uhlenbeck (1930) — mean-reverting stochastic processes